8fold/site-masteringthemundane.com/README.md

 Note: For now, you can push directly to `main` as well.
 However, if things start going pear-shaped because we aren't operating in a pair-shaped manner, we'll need to enforce [short-lived branches](https://trunkbaseddevelopment.com/short-lived-feature-branches/) and [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

+Also, watching the first 8m 30s of [this talk](https://youtu.be/jeX4fan9xHI?t=173) should help.

 ## Details

 It feels like we, the web development community, have a fair amount of limiting beliefs when it comes to web design and development.
 I'm sure part of that is on me and what I get exposed to.
 I'm sure it's also reinforced due to working with certain clients.